-The Texas Rig is used mostly for its weedless properties, along with giving the worm a nice and straight profile.
+The Texas Rig is by far the most commonly used rubber worm rig.
+It’s used mostly for its weedless properties, along with giving the worm a nice and straight profile.
 Traditionally, a Texas Rig is weighted.
 Though many anglers rig their worms “Texas Style” without a weight while using the weedless feature of the rig.

 Best Hooks For Texas Rigging